bretonec/wemos-d1-espnow-esp8266-01-remote-control/README.md

 # wemos-d1-espnow-esp8266-01-remote-control
 Controllers for raspberry pi mpd music server.
 Ideal for control of raspberry pi fm transmitter on larger garden party.
-This was possible because of cifertech, random nerd, edgemicrotech and other great people from our great online diy community.
+This was possible because of cifertech, random nerd, guy with the swiss accent, edgemicrotech and other great people from our great online diy community.
 Thank you.
 We don't know each other, but our work is connecting us.

 What we will nead: